-Take Stock of Soil Health for 2019
+Take Stock of Soil Health

 Our soil is the backbone of every farming operation and a lasting legacy that we will leave to the next generation said Latham’s Forage Product Manager Corey Catt during our Post-Harvest Huddle last month in Wisconsin.
 It’s up to us to decide if that legacy will be good or bad!

 The 2018 growing season was certainly one for the record books.
 Most of our dealers and customers experienced cool and wet conditions early, followed by rapid growth mid-season, with cool and very wet conditions returning and persisting throughout much of the harvest season.
 Wet soils after harvest prevented many farmers from doing fall tillage, seeding cover crops and applying manure or Nitrogen.
 Those who applied fertilizer run the risk of severe compaction and nutrient loss.
 Those who didn’t apply fertilizer will be “behind the eight ball,” especially if the early spring weather isn’t conducive to drying the soil before fieldwork needs to begin.
 It can feel like a no-win situation, yet we all know that healthy soils are critical for optimizing yield.

 I highly recommend viewing a recently released film by the Soil Health Institute titled “Living Soil.”
 A press release promoting the film states: “Our soils support 95% of all food production, and by 2060, they will be asked to give us as much food as we have consumed in the last 500 years.
 They filter our water.
 They are our foundation for biodiversity.
 They are vibrantly alive, teeming with 10,000 pounds of biological life in every acre.
 Yet, in the last 150 years, we’ve lost half of the basic building block that makes soil productive.
 The societal and environmental costs of soil loss and degradation in the U.S. alone are now estimated to be as high as $85 BILLION every single year.”